1ARdotNO/public-brain/src/site/notes/MacOS/Macos touch id sudo.md

 ```
 auth sufficient pam_tid.so
 ```

+> [!NOTE] add it to the top of the file or it will cause it to prompt for both touchid and password input

 Script to have it set the setting automatically if it is not set. (useful for deployment in intune etc)
 ```bash
 #!/bin/bash